rdpoor/WART/README.md

 - Sampling Rate: 11520
 - Encoding: .WAV 8 bit unsigned

 For best results, make sure the sound file has been normalized for maximum dynamic range.
-(We really need to make the most of the
 The following steps assume the resulting file is named `my_sound.wav`, but of course you can name it whatever you like.